Window Shopping - March 2017

 While you're asking questions, be sure and ask for common sale days or extra discount days.
 With Burkes, for example, they have both a senior's day (Monday Club) and a junior's day (Friday Club with junior being under 50).
 Just by getting a free Burkes card (discount, not credit) and showing up on your club day, you can get 15% off your entire purchase.
 It pays to ask!

-Keep in mind the items you find here typically fall into one of three categories: irregular, last season/overstock, or discount designer.
+Keep in mind the items you find in discount stores typically fall into one of three categories: irregular, last season/overstock, or discount designer.

 Whether it's new or used, old or fresh off the runway, have fun with discount shopping.
 You can find some great items, expand your wardrobe, and in the end, we should all feel good about our own personal expression and live an inspired life.